 Children in danger

-With the country on lockdown, children are deprived of these meals.
-Add to it the fact that most parents are daily wage earners who are strapped for cash due to the lockdown, these children won’t even get basic meals on time at their homes.
-This is also true for almost 48 million children from Brazil and 9 million from South Africa and Nigeria.
+With the country on lockdown, they are deprived of these meals.
+Add to it the fact that most parents are daily wage earners who are strapped for cash due to the lockdown, they won’t even get basic meals on time at their homes.
+This is also true for almost 48 million from Brazil and 9 million from South Africa and Nigeria.

 Though child labor is technically banned in several countries, developing nations have their share of child laborers.
 The CCP virus lockdown has blocked their incomes, pushing them and their families into poverty.
 Children in places like the Indian subcontinent, Africa, the Middle East, etc., live in areas where clean water could only be acquired from external means, like a water supply truck.

-With many of these places under quarantine, children only have access to unclean water.
-Incidences of violence against children in households are also apparently increasing since many abusive parents are now in extended contact with their children.
-Earlier, these parents would have been occupied in their jobs, limiting contact, and reducing exploitative conditions.
+With many of these places under quarantine, they only have access to unclean water.
+Incidences of violence against children in households are also apparently increasing since many abusive parents are now in extended contact with them Earlier, these parents would have been occupied in their jobs, limiting contact, and reducing exploitative conditions.

 Some divorced parents are also taking advantage of the lockdown and using it as a pretense to prevent children from spending time with the other parent according to court obligations.
 In India, a high court approved a father’s right to see his children during the lockdown and instructed the mother to arrange for videoconferencing to make it happen.
 Incidences of child marriage are also expected to rise since the economic effect of COVID-19 will make poor people poorer, derailing girl education, and upliftment programs.